 Associate Vice President for Student Housing and Well-Being

 Office: Patterson Hall 011

 Kirsten Kennedy serves as associate vice president for student housing and well-being.
-Kennedy oversees Student Health Services, University Housing and its faculty-led and associated living and learning communities.
+Kennedy oversees the Office of Sustainability, Student Health Services, University Housing and its faculty-led and associated living and learning communities.

 She also holds an appointment in the Higher Education and Student Affairs program as adjunct assistant professor, teaching classes in student affairs administration and trends and issues in higher education.